tgvaughan/MASTER/README.md

 This software aims to provide a general means of creating simulators for models in theoretical population genetics.
-Specifically, it is designed for modelling the stochastic dynamics of structured populationas.
+Specifically, it is designed for modelling the stochastic dynamics of structured populations.
 Additionally, it is capable of generating trees representing inheritance relationships amongst individuals in those populations.